Austin Traumatic Brain Injury Attorneys

 All of these consequences occur at the very time that the victim and family face loss of income, massive expenses, and a very uncertain financial and social future.
 When the injury was caused by someone else’s wrongdoing, the family also faces the additional anxiety of dealing with the legal process that has to precede any recovery of damages that may ease their problems.

 Every person who is directly affected by a traumatic brain injury (TBI) needs three things: patience, emotional support, and a good, experienced lawyer who understands both the legal process of getting compensation from the person at fault and the special problems facing the victim and family members.

-All of human behavior and every physical action require that some portion of the brain function properly.
-There is simply no way to exaggerate how devastating serious TBIs can be to the victims and their families.
+All human behaviors and every physical action require that some portion of the brain function properly.
+There is simply no way to exaggerate how devastatingly serious TBIs can be for victims and their families.
 Some functions may be recovered while others are lost or impaired forever.
 Rehabilitation programs that enhance recovery of lost functions are costly and require deep commitments from both the victim and caregivers.

 The disruption of life is severe enough that psychological counseling is often needed by both victims and family members, especially those most involved in caring for the victim.